JEFFREY NICOLAISEN

 TEACHING

 A survey comparing attitudes toward nonhuman animals at mainline Protestant and evangelical churches in Durham, North Carolina.
 A policy proposal for habitat preservation in the Sanjiangyuan region of Tibet.
-Interviews of Mongolian monks about their person concepts of the Buddhist concept of emptiness.
-A comparison of visitor reactions to a classical Chinese Buddhist garden and a Japanese-style Buddhist garden in Suzhou China.
+Interviews of Mongolian monks about their understanding of the Buddhist concept of emptiness.
+A comparison of visitor reactions to a classical Chinese Buddhist garden and a Japanese-style Buddhist garden in Suzhou, China.
 Analysis of environmental attitudes in the Qur’an and the Hadith paired with ethnography of sustainability practices of middle- and lower-income households in Lahore, Pakistan.
-A proposal for a Women’s and Gender Center at Duke Kunshan University.
-Designing a class activity using photography as a contemplative practice.
-These are just a few of the projects that my students proposed and completed in my classes.
-My objective in teaching is to provide students tools to employ in their own inquiry and to offer them practice employing them in their own lives.
-When I succeed, the students teach me about how they integrate different perspectives in their own lives.
+A proposal for a Women’s and Gender Center at Duke Kunshan University (DKU).
+These are just a few of the projects that students completed in my classes.
+My objective in teaching is to provide students tools to employ in their own inquiry and to offer them practice employing them in their lives.

 Project-Based Learning